Strong Guy: X-Factor

-Guido's teammates are Havok, Polaris, Wolfsbane and Quicksilver.
+Guido's teammates are Havok, Polaris, Wolfsbane, and Quicksilver.
 Required to come up with a codename, Guido announces himself as "Strong Guy" at an X-Factor press conference after hearing a reporter say, "He must be the strong guy!
 Every super-group has a strong guy!".

 Mister Sinister manipulates Strong Guy into destroying the Washington Monument while fighting Slab.
-With X-Factor, he aids the American-supported Trans-Sabal government in a war against rebels, and fights the Hulk, then clashes with the Mutant Liberation Front.
-He also fights the Brotherhood of Evil Mutants.
+With X-Factor, he aids the American-supported Trans-Sabal government in a war against rebels, and fights the Hulk, then battles the Mutant Liberation Front.
+He also fights the Brotherhood of Mutants.